 According to the mothers’ age, in 2013, most (35.5%) were live births to mothers aged 25-29.
 The mean age of mothers for all live births was 28.4 years, while the mean age of mothers at first birth was 26.6 years.

-Given that the largest number of live births (88.4 percent) in 2012 occurred within marriage, it can be said that the reduction of fertility is due to postponement of marriage to older age.
-The number of marriages registered in 2012 was 13 991, a decrease of 5.1% compared to the previous year.
+Given that the largest number of live births (88.7 percent) in 2013 occurred within marriage, it can be said that the reduction of fertility is due to postponement of marriage to older age.
+The number of marriages registered in 2013 was 13 982, which represents a decrease of 0.1% compared to the previous year, while the number of divorces was 2 045, which represents an increase of 6.2% compared to 2012.
+The average age at first marriage is 25.8 years for bride and 28.6 for groom.